High Carlingill Project

 There were some very interesting results from the C14 dating. giving dates spanning from before to after the Roman period, suggesting that the site was occupied for many hundreds of years.

 The 2019 dig has been completed.
 The weather was mainly fine and we rapidly came down on flag floors in two circular structures in different areas of the site.
 There were quite a lot of pottery finds and hopefully abundant opportunities for C14 dating from the many soil samples taken from different contexts.
 We have now received the palaeoenvironmental analysis from the dig earlier this year at High Carlingill.
 The report shows the use of spelt wheat and barley (typical of Iron Age sites in the North) along with samples of material that could have been used for fodder, bedding and/or thatch.
 We have eight good samples from four different contexts suitable for dating and these have now been sent for analysis.
-When we get some results we will publish them here.
 Click here to download the PDF: Palaeo assess 2019 pdf

 In the meantime members may be interested to hear that we have a poster accepted for a conference at Tullie House in Carlisle on Northern Pre-History that will take place 12-13 October (see Tullie House website for details if you wish to attend).
 Click here for a copy of the abstract: Northern Prehistory Conference – High Carlingill Abstract